revolunet/angular-carousel/README.md

  - `rn-carousel-indicator` to turn on the indicator, see demo page.
  - `rn-carousel-buffered` to buffer the carousel, good if you have many or unlimited items inside.
  - `rn-carousel-cycle` to have an forever-cycling carousel.
- - ~~`rn-carousel-next="addSlides(index, item)"` : callback called when carousel reach the penultimate slide. you can then return one or more elements if needed.~~
+ - `rn-carousel-next="getNextSlide(item)"` : callback called when carousel reach the last slide, that should return a single slide. great for generating slides on-demand.
- - ~~`rn-carousel-prev="addSlides(index, item)"` : callback called when carousel reach the second slide. you can then return one or more elements if needed.~~
+ - `rn-carousel-prev="getPrevSlide(item)"` : callback called when carousel reach the first slide, that should return a single slide. great for generating slides on-demand.

 ## Todo :